italia/spid-cie-oidc-docs/docs/en/revocation_endpoint.rst

   .. note::
     The Access Token revocation implies revoking all the Refresh Tokens linked to it, if not expired yet.

-  The OP will have to revoke the token specified in the request and will have to end the Single Sign-On session, if it is still active.
+  The OP MUST revoke the token specified in the request and MUST end the Single Sign-On session, if it is still active.
 Any other active tokens for the user must be kept valid.

 .. admonition:: |cieid-icon|